This post may contain affiliate links. Please read our disclosure policy.

 So, we implemented some summer cleaning hacks that get everyone involved and cut the cleaning time in half.
 The best part?
-We have a lot of fun doing them and there are very few kid-complaints!
-While we still need to tidy up the inside of the house, the outside gets the most focus in the summer.
-Here are five of our favorite summer cleaning hacks.
+We have a lot of fun doing them and there are very few kid-complaints because they know at the end, we get to enjoy a fun family activity together.

 The cooler months bring plenty of indoor window washing, but the summer is a great time to clean the outside.
 With a spray bottle of vinegar and water, let the kids spray down the windows that they can reach.
 Have timed races to see who can finish all of their windows first.
 By turning it into a game, there’s far less complaining.

 TIP: Crumble newspaper into a ball in place of paper towels.
-It works so well!
+It works so well and leaves no residue!

 - Bike Wash Stations

-TIP: wash the car while they wash their bikes! 😉
+TIP: Have them wash the car after they wash their bikes!
+Our kids LOVE to wash the car! 😉

 - Timed Tidying